botre/anki-decks/src/electricity.md

 # Electricity

+## Current

+Current is the rate of flow of charge.
+It is measured in amperes (A).

+## Voltage

+Voltage is the difference in electric potential between two points.
+It is measured in volts (V).

 ## Difference between direct and alternating current

 In direct current, the voltage is always constant, and the electricity flows in a certain direction.

 In contrast, in alternating current, the voltage periodically changes from positive to negative and from negative to positive, and the direction of the current also periodically changes accordingly.

+## Impedance

+Impedance is the opposition to the flow of current.
+It is measured in ohms (Ω).

 ## Short circuit